ryanam26/DonkiesAPI/README.md

 4) In settings User set minimum_transfer_amount (By default $5 and can be changed in settings) and is_auto_transfer.

-5) Roundup is transfered to Donkies as soon as user's collected roundup is more than settings.TRANSFER_TO_DONKIES_MIN_AMOUNT
+5) Roundup is transfered to Donkies as soon as user's collected roundup is more than settings.TRANSFER_TO_DONKIES_MIN_AMOUNT.
+This was implemented to Dwolla.

+6) For Stripe collected roundup transfered at the last day of the month.

-6) On 15th of current month if user set auto transfer and total amount of previous month more than minimum transfer amount (in user settings), send money to user (TransferUser model).
+7) On 15th of current month if user set auto transfer and total amount of previous month more than minimum transfer amount (in user settings), send money to user (TransferUser model).

 7) Send money to user's debt accounts from TransferUser (TransferDebt) model.
 (Currently manually by cheques)